daGrevis/mdx_linkify/README.md

 assert expected == actual
 ```

-...here, we only convert links that do **not** end with `.txt` extension.

 ## Installation

 The project is [on PyPI](https://pypi.python.org/pypi/mdx_linkify)!

     pip install mdx_linkify

-If you want the bleeding-edge version (this includes unreleased-to-PyPI code), you can always grab
+If you want the bleeding-edge version (this includes unreleased-to-PyPI code),
-the master branch directly from Git.
+you can always grab the master branch directly from Git.

     pip install git+git://github.com/daGrevis/mdx_linkify.git